praneetha1996/InteractivePoster/README.md

 ```
 (Note that app refers to the filename app.py. server refers to the variable server inside that file).

 #### Step 6.
+Create herokuapp account
+Setup account on Heroku and download Heroku CLI utility

+#### Step 7.
 Initialize the folder with a sample app (app.py), a .gitignore file, requirements.txt, and a Procfile for deployment
+* Deploy from local:
 ```
 $ heroku create sample-dash-app # change sample-dash-app to your website name
 $ git add . # add all files to git